mvanbraeckel/shellOS_3110/README.md

 - https://docs.oracle.com/cd/E19455-01/806-4750/signals-7/index.html?fbclid=IwAR1fzKDNU-49mrHsO4z6wWvw8bAXp3_cYInEkzVn87xzloITcfwH3i2Qt24
 - https://stackoverflow.com/questions/12663270/freopen-and-execvp-in-c

 NOTE: This was made in 2 days (thank you Canada for clutch snowday that pushed back this deadline 24 hours).
 I lost all my work since my VM broke and won't start-up again.
 All recovery methods I have tried also did not work.
 I have done as much as I possibly can in the time I had.
 If I didn't lose all my work up until Wednesday my shell would have been much better.
 Unfortunately, I was naive and didn't backup my work anywhere since I've never had problems before.
 I learned my lesson now and have backed-up to git since then (as seen by my auto git add, commit, push sequence added to Makefile).
 Due to time constraints, I have "check[ed] and correctly handle[d] the return values of Every system call" as stated in the description for theis assignment.
 Since it never said anything, I have assumed that we did not need to check errno if it wasn't ABSOLUTELY necessary to.
+I usually use built in system calls to help error check (coded in a way they do it for me).

 NOTE: since the A1 description only said to "refer to the coding style guidelines", they are not required because they aren't coding conventions (guidelines are just recommendations)

-NOTE:
+NOTE: I have incorporated the C99 standard into the compilation for my *.c files so it is a little more standardized.

+NOTE: We were given the lex.c file to use with "flex lex" that creates a "lex.yy.c" file to be used to create a "lex.yy.o" file.
+When compiling lex.yy.c into lex.yy.o it gives two warnings: for 'yyunput' and 'input' functions defined but not used.
+As this is on your side, I assume these are fine and no deductions for them.
+Also, I added a regex command to the lex.c that takes quote (" or ') encapsulated things as a single argument, and I don't count < or > and the following filename for redirection (like the lecture slides show).

 _HOW TO RUN_